BAMresearch/jupyter-integration/Readme.md

 ### `Pull All Projects.bat`

-Recursively updates the current GIT repository and all submodule within from remote (server possibly) and checks out the latest master.
+Recursively updates the current GIT repository and all submodules within from remote (server possibly) and checks out the latest master.

 ### `Push All Projects.bat`